 The original registration may be renewed indefinitely for additional ten-year periods if the owner files the required renewal applications (called a Section 9 Declaration) with the USPTO.

 Failure to renew a registration does not void all rights to the mark, but if the owner fails to re-register, the special benefits of federal registration will be lost.

 Yes, if the trademark is used only within one state (and thus does not qualify for federal registration), state registration is a good idea.
 State registration, however, does not offer the same level of protection provided by federal law.

 The main benefit of state registration is that it notifies anyone who checks the state's list that the mark is owned by the registrant.
 This fact will lead most would-be users of the same trademark to choose another one rather than risk a legal dispute with the registered mark's owner.

 If the mark is also federally registered, a would-be user of the same trademark is presumed to know the trademark is federally registered, and state registration isn't necessary.

-To register a trademark with the U.S. Patent and Trademark Office (USPTO), the trademark's owner first must use it in "interstate commerce."
-This means the mark must be used on a product or service that crosses state, national, or territorial lines, or that affects commerce crossing such lines -- for example, an Internet business or a restaurant or motel that caters to interstate or international customers.
+To register a trademark with the USPTO, the trademark's owner first must use it in "interstate commerce."
+This means the mark must be used on a product or service that crosses state, national, or territorial lines, or that affects commerce crossing such lines, for example, an Internet business or a restaurant or motel that caters to interstate or international customers.

 The trademark owner must also be able to answer "no" to all of the following questions: